What Attracts Cockroaches to Your Home (And How to Stop Them)

 Factor 2: Water and Moisture

-Moisture is crucial for cockroach survival.
-German cockroaches, the most common indoor species, require more water than other species and are typically found in kitchens and bathrooms where water is readily available.
+Water is key for cockroach survival.
+German cockroaches, the most common indoor species, need more water than other species and are usually found in kitchens and bathrooms where water is easy to find.

 Common water sources that attract roaches: